Top 10 Foods with Zinc

 The best way to make sure you’re getting enough zinc is to eat a well-balanced and varied diet including the following top 10 zinc-rich foods.

-- Meat and poultry.
-Loaded with protein, beef, pork, lamb, and chicken legs and thighs offer a decent supply of zinc.
+- Loaded with protein, beef, pork, lamb, and chicken legs and thighs offer a decent supply of zinc.
 Please note that eating large amounts of red meat, especially processed meats, has been linked to heart issues, so choose lean cuts.

-- Dairy.
-Milk and cheese have high amounts of absorbable zinc and are important for bone strength.
+- Milk and cheese have high amounts of absorbable zinc and are important for bone strength.

-- Whole grains.
-Packed with fiber, vitamins and minerals, including zinc, whole grains are a great addition to your daily diet.
+- Packed with fiber, vitamins and minerals, including zinc, whole grains are a great addition to your daily diet.
 Look for zinc-rich grains like quinoa, rice, wheat and oats.

 Since your body does not store zinc, you need to replenish it daily.
 Start by adding these foods to your diet and if you’re in need of an extra boost, we have you covered – check out our zinc supplement or browse our supplements for immune support!